Figuring out how to help a friend after surgery can be a bit of a challenge, but there are some real answers that they will benefit from!

 Be a Fixture

 The most important thing you can do for your loved ones both before and after surgery is to be there for them consistently.
 This doesn’t mean living at their house or becoming their constant companion (unless that makes sense for your relationship).
-Consider making a quick phone call, sending a text, or offering to visit whenever they are comfortable.

 Having surgery can be very difficult and scary, so knowing that you have a support team can make a world of difference even if you don’t have a lot of time.